Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Boundary value map in

 { }

-One of the important features in hyperfunction theory is a boundary value map, by which we can regard a holomorphic function of exponential type on an wedge as a Laplace hyperfunction.
-We construct, in this section, the boundary value map in the framework of \v{C}ech-Dolbeault cohomology.
+One of the important features in hyperfunction theory is a boundary value map, by which we can regard a holomorphic function of exponential type on an wedge along $\rcM$ as a Laplace hyperfunction.
+We construct, in this section, the boundary value map in the framework of the relative \v{C}ech Dolbeault cohomology.